The History of Key Lime Pie: From Florida Keys to Your Kitchen

 I also ordered every Key lime pie option from meal delivery services in 2025-2026: HelloFresh‘s seasonal kit, Home Chef‘s pie cups, Factor‘s dessert add-on.
 Tried them all.
 None of them tasted like the version I had at Blue Heaven in Key West in 2024, which is what sent me down this rabbit hole in the first place.

-For the original recipe, I made it myself using actual Key limes (ordered from Miami via FreshDirect. $18 for a pound, which is insane, but they’re hard to find in Nashville).
+For the original recipe, I made it myself using actual Key limes tracked down at a specialty grocer (they’re not easy to find outside Florida).
 Used Nellie & Joe’s bottled juice for comparison.
 The fresh Key lime version was sharper, more floral, less one-note sour.
 Big difference.

 Frequently Asked Questions

-Can I get authentic Key lime pie from a meal kit?
+Can you get key lime pie from a meal kit today?